 By Suzanne Rice, wife of COL Bill Rice, Chief of Plans and Operations, Third U. S. Army, Ft.
 McPherson, Georgia

 When General Dennis Reimer, USMA Class of 1962, was named Army Chief of Staff in 1995, he called upon a small group of officers from throughout the Army to be a part of his transition team.
-Bill was sent TDY to the Pentagon to represent Third U.S. Army where he was serving as a Colonel and Chief of Plans for ARCENT, the Army Component of Central Command.
-Bill’s contribution to the transition team was to develop an assessment of the state of the Army and make proposals for the Army of the future.
+Bill was sent TDY to the Pentagon to represent Third U.S. Army where he was a Colonel serving as the Chief of Plans for ARCENT, the Army Component of Central Command.
+Bill’s contribution to the transition team was to help to develop an assessment of the state of the Army and make proposals for the Army of the future.

 L – Loyalty – Bear true faith and allegiance to the U. S. Constitution, the Army, your unit and other soldiers.